If your child has been permanently excluded please email firstname.lastname@example.org

 Types of exclusion

-A fixed term exclusion is where your child is temporarily removed from school.
+A fixed term exclusion (sometimes called suspension) is where your child is temporarily removed from school.
 They can only be removed for up to 45 school days in one school year, even if they’ve changed school.

 If a child has been excluded for a fixed period, schools should set and mark work for the first 5 school days.

 If the exclusion is longer than 5 school days, the school must arrange suitable full-time education from the sixth school day, e.g. at a pupil referral unit.

 You will get a letter from the school telling you what to do if you disagree with the exclusion.

 You can ask the school’s governing body to overturn the exclusion if either: